 - Specialized Hospitals

 - X-Rays and Ultra- Sonography Labs / Clinics

 - Auto-disable Syringes/Safety Syringes

-The impending construction of a number of hospitals in Pakistan will bring opportunities for medical devices suppliers.
+The construction of several private hospitals in Pakistan will also bring opportunities for medical device suppliers.

-Other issues include low health manpower levels, a lack of training on the use of medical equipment - much of which is poorly maintained or in disuse - and the underutilization of primary health facilities.
+Other market challenges include low health manpower levels, after-sales service, a lack of training on the use of medical equipment – much equipment is poorly maintained or in disuse - and the underutilization of primary health facilities.